Home

 But again if you are looking to settle most likely your credit has already taken a hit and what are your more important goals?

 In debt settlement if you follow through to the end you are debt free.
-Then you save the cash that you were already used to saving for your negotiations and then use those savings to purchase items that you formerly used to use credit to purchase.
+Then you use the cash that you were already used to saving for your negotiations to....

 Settle the debt yourself

-If you are attempting to settle yourself and that seems to be the more intelligent choice in terms of accomplishing the most with the least amount of money.
+If you are attempting to settle yourself, that seems to be the more intelligent choice in terms of accomplishing the most with the least amount of money.

 The original scenario presented of discontinuing the payment of all credit accounts and setting up an account to save for the settlement seems non efficient.
 That is how a settlement company may treat this situation.